hyperspy/hyperspy/doc/user_guide/install.rst

 Quick instructions to install HyperSpy in MacOs
 -------------------------------------------------

 #.
-Download and install `Canopy. <https://www.enthought.com/products/canopy/>`_
+Download and install `Anaconda. <https://store.continuum.io/cshop/anaconda/>`_
-   Canopy/EPD is recommended for the best performance (it is compiled using Intel MKL libraries) and the easiest intallation (all the required libraries are included).
+   Anaconda is recommended for the best performance (it is compiled using Intel MKL libraries) and the easiest intallation (all the required libraries are included).
 The academic license is free.
-Since version 0.5 HyperSpy runs (with limited functionality) in Canopy Free.

 #.
-Open a new terminal and type: `easy_install hyperspy`
+Open a new terminal and type: `pip install hyperspy`

 For more options and details read the rest of the documentation.